Yusuke Urameshi: Critical response

 There was also commentary about Yusuke's origins in his fight against Sensui and the next and final arc.
-ScreenRant said that while Yusuke was always a strong fighter, the revelation of his mazoku energy and its usage against Sensui made him one of the most overpowered fighters in manga, considering how easily he kills Sensui when awakening his new powers.
+Screen Rant said that while Yusuke was always a strong fighter, the revelation of his mazoku energy and its usage against Sensui made him one of the most overpowered fighters in manga, considering how easily he kills Sensui when awakening his new powers.
 In retrospect, DVD Talk liked how Raizen's existence helps to explain the amount of strength Yusuke tends to show since the series's beginning.
 Fandom Post liked the balance that both Kurama and Hiei's sidestories bring to Yusuke's in the final arc but felt they were overshadowed by Hiei's side, as the series had not properly explored his backstory before.
 He regarded the final fight between Yusuke and Sensui and the large aftermath that forces Yusuke to come into conflict with the Demons again as "epic".
 Anime News Network believes that while the first arc reinforces Yusuke's masculinity, the final arc instead makes him more mature, as regardless of the training he has, the protagonist is still a weak warrior in front of the new demons he faces.
 Besides Genkai, Anime Feminist praised how in the final arc, Yusuke finds proper role models in the form of Raizen and Kuroko Sanada, which allows him to make peace with his current strength rather than follow Toguro's path.

 For the live-action series, IGNs Juan Barquin praised the "excellent characterization of its core duo [of Yusuke and Kuwabara]".
 Tokyo Weekenders Cezary Jan Strusiewicz said that "when you pair that with a character shooting demons with his magical finger gun, the effect is comical in all the wrong ways".
 Ash Parrish of The Verge praised the performances of Kitamura as well as the well-choreographed action sequences.